Famed as a winter playground, there are many things to do in Banff in summer. It’s no wonder it’s one of Canada’s best

 The world-renowned scenery is brimming with natural attractions, and there’s plenty of festivals and events to make the most of the beautiful weather.
 There are so many things to do in Banff in the summer you just may want to stay longer than planned.

 Banff National Park

 While the town of Banff may only have a population of less than 9,000, it is the Banff National Park, a designated World Heritage site since 1985 that attracts over four million visitors each year.
 It’s not surprising Banff is rated as one of the best national parks in Canada.

-There is no doubt about the merits of Banff as a winter destination, but summer really is the best time of year to visit Banff National Park.
+There is no doubt with so much to do in Banff in winter, the hype is warranted.
+But summer really is the best time of year to visit Banff National Park.
 The extended daylight hours, warm summer days and cool evenings from June through September are perfect for the many summer activities in Banff.

 Canoeing and Kayaking in Banff

 Canoeing and kayaking in Banff are one of the most quintessential Canadian activities.
 A tranquil paddle offers some of the best vantage points for the most beautiful scenery in the park and excellent opportunities for wildlife encounters.

 Any level of paddler may rent canoes at the canoe docks at the north end of Bow Avenue.
 From here, you can choose to explore the Bow River and the possibility to follow Forty Mile Creek into the Vermilion Lakes.